Open Adoption in Nevada

 As a pregnant woman, you can choose to pursue an open adoption in NV in order to maintain a relationship with your baby after placement.
 Choosing an adoptive family that agrees to the amount of interaction you wish to have with them and your child after placement will allow you to stay in contact and know how your baby is doing.

-For an adoptive family, an open adoption is ideal because it allows them to stay up to date on the birth parents’ medical histories and to reach out should any health issues arise with the child.
+For an adoptive family, open adoption is ideal because it allows them to stay up to date on the birth parents’ medical histories and to reach out should any health issues arise with the child.

-An adoptee perhaps gains the most from an open adoption.
+An adoptee perhaps gains the most from open adoption.
 In past days of shady and secret adoptions, children often knew nothing of their birth mothers.
 They couldn’t get to know them or understand their adoption decisions.
 Now, open adoptions in Nevada and throughout the U.S. allow adoptees to develop relationships with their birth parents and to understand just how much they’re loved.

 Some women find, however, that a completely open adoption relationship can seem overwhelming.
 If you’re interested in the benefits of a Nevada open adoption but aren’t sure that you want quite so much freedom in your adoptive relationship, there is another type of adoption that may work well for you.

-A mediated adoption, or a semi-open adoption, is another option for Nevada women who want the benefits of an open adoption.
+A mediated adoption, or semi-open adoption, is another option for Nevada women who want the benefits of open adoption.
 In a Nevada semi-open adoption, an adoption professional facilitates all contact between the adoptive family and birth parents.
 This means that no identifying information is shared, and contact can take place in the following ways:

 Conference calls prior to placement

 Personal visits prior to placement with your social worker and the adoptive family

 As much interaction as you’re comfortable with during your hospital stay